Weightmans

 Continue reading

 Weightmans provides “a comprehensive and fulfilling training scheme”, with trainees praising the supportiveness of the Early Careers team and an innovation training programme designed to increase legal tech skills.
+Potential practice areas include family and private client, employment, corporate, real estate, marine and transit as well as various options within insurance.

 One insider details the process and their experience: “A training plan for each seat is agreed with an emphasis on training targets over hours targets (though this is team dependent to some degree).
-That training plan is reviewed monthly and weekly check ins (subject to team) are a good way to check in on capacity and training needs.
+That training plan is reviewed monthly and weekly check-ins (subject to team) are a good way to check-in on capacity and training needs.
 Different teams offer differing levels of responsibility.
 A claims seat will offer more freedom (especially if you have a background in claims) over other seats.
 I have completed a diverse range of admin and fee earning tasks.
-When doing fee earning, feedback is often given and colleagues always have time to talk through a piece of work.
+When doing fee earning, feedback is often given, and colleagues always have time to talk through a piece of work.
 I have attended client meetings and court hearings.
 Colleagues will often give you a task with learning in mind as opposed to business need and capacity.
 In claims seats, you can run your own files if you feel confident enough.”

 With a history stretching all the way back to the nineteenth century, this is a dynamic firm which keeps developing.
 Following its recent merger capitalising on long-term investment into office premises, technology and staff, it is surely an exciting time to be at Weightmans.